mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 ### Zoning manages complexity poorly

 - People traditionally manage cities with zoning for ease of legislation.
+- Zoning is too crude a tool for managing something as complex as a city.
-- Zoning is too simple and limits tap the city from adapting naturally.
+  - Zoning laws prevent the city from adapting naturally to new conditions.

-### Postwar period corrupted city management

-- Postwar WWII wealth screwed up city management.
-- The US had an abundance of wealth, so we stopped designing cities with financial constraints in mind.

 ### Evolution of Brainerd, MN